 Absolutely.
 Yeah, for a lot of the churches, if you’re trying to make this shift, it depends on what kind of groups you have.
 One of the things that was true for us from the beginning is that our groups have been reproducing groups.
 So that’s always been part of the mission.
 Also, all of our groups are always open.
 We never close any groups.
 And they’ve also been overtly evangelistic.
 This last year, we probably had 400 people get baptized.
 Of those 400, I bet 85 percent to 90 percent were baptized by someone in their small group.

 So for some churches where their groups are more like holy huddles, a more significant transition has to happen.
 We always said, “OK, we need to make sure that not only are we reproducing and we’re open, and we are evangelists, we are we also being clear about our mission as a group, and who are the people that we’re called to, or the places that we’re called to.
 So it wasn’t as big a transition for us as some churches face.
 The issue for any church is how do we get people thinking outward instead of inward.

 Dave Ferguson and four friends from college launched Community Christian Church, which to date has grown to 700-plus leaders with more than 6,000 in attendance at 12 sites every weekend throughout Chicagoland.
 Ferguson serves as Exponential president and provides visionary leadership for the NewThing Network, a catalyst for a movement of reproducing churches.
-He is the co-author of The Big Idea: Focus the Message, Multiply the Impact, Exponential: How You and Your Friends Can Start a Missional Church Movement and On the Verge: The Future of the Church as Apostolic Movement, all with Zondervan.
+He is the co-author of multiple books, such as The Big Idea, Exponential, On the Verge, Finding Your Way Back to God and Hero Maker, all with Zondervan.